justin-mbca/siri-ai-quality-engineering-pipeline/README.md

 ## Customization
 - Update email settings in `src/quality.py` for alerts.
 - Extend transformation and delivery logic as needed.
+- Update email settings in `src/quality.py` for alerts.
+- Extend transformation, streaming, and delivery logic as needed.

 ## Contact
 For questions, contact the project owner.